majestrate/majestrate/readme.md

-# :eye: :lips: :eye:

-this is a github profile for an irrelevent internet rando.

-# :warning: C++ addict :warning:
+don't mind me.

+- c++ addict, go nut, python pal
+- emacs hermit
+- 15+ years long linux daily driver (i like debian)
+- code style connoisseur

-This User may contain the following traits known by The State of California to cause cancer:
+This User has tastes in anime shows known to the State of California to cause cancer and birth defects or other reproductive harm.

-- Anime Avatar
-- Emacs User
-- Code Reviewer
-- 15+ years long Linux user (debian stable 4 life)